Indigenous Inclusion and Well-Being in the Federal Public Service (IRA1-E52)

 Highlighted in the Many Voices One Mind: A Pathway to Reconciliation report, improving cultural competency is an important stepping stone towards improving the work experience of Indigenous employees in the federal public service.

-This insightful event will explore the topics of inclusion and well-being in the workplace by identifying the barriers, lived experiences, and solutions underway to support Indigenous employees.
+This insightful event will explore the topics of inclusion and well-being in the workplace by identifying the barriers and solutions underway to support Indigenous employees.

 Participants will gain practical strategies for fostering a workplace that supports cultural safety, equity, and mutual understanding, while building trust and empowering Indigenous employees to succeed.